Studieportaler

 • Design of Composite Structures - 5 ECTS (Level II - Spring)

-• Data-Enhanced Simulation for Solids - 5 ECTS (Level III - Fall - expected 2024)
+• Data-Enhanced Simulation for Solids - 5 ECTS (Level III - Fall)

 • Mechanical Metamaterials: Theory and Practice - 5 ECTS (Level II - Fall)